TheFreeman193/PIFS/README.md

 Depending on your device, you can expect ~7-24% of the profiles to work at the time of writing, based on my testing.

-Keep trying **random** profiles from the relevant folder until one passes the integrity level you want.
+Keep trying **random** profiles from the relevant directory until one passes the integrity level you want.

 Some newer `arm64-v8a`-only devices like the Pixel 7 don't appear to work with `arm64-v8a` profiles when using beta builds of Android 14.
 In these cases, try using `arm64-v8a,armeabi-v7a,armeabi` profiles (see the [wrong ABI list](#the-script-detects-the-wrong-abi-list-on-my-device) section.)